ariddell/tatom/source/feature_selection.rst

     AUSTEN_FILENAMES = ['Austen_Emma.txt', 'Austen_Pride.txt', 'Austen_Sense.txt']
     CBRONTE_FILENAMES = ['CBronte_Jane.txt', 'CBronte_Professor.txt', 'CBronte_Villette.txt']
     filenames = AUSTEN_FILENAMES + CBRONTE_FILENAMES

+.. ipython:: python

+    filenames

+We will find that among the words that reliably distinguish Austen from Brontë are  "such", "could", and "any".
+This tutorial demonstrates how we arrived at these words.

+.. raw:: html
+    :file: generated/feature_selection_bayesian.txt

 .. note:: The following features an introduction to the concepts underlying
     feature selection.
 Those who are working with a very large corpus and are